chengwm123456/CMCL-Launcher/README.md

 2. You can download the source code.
    - Click "Code" -> "Download ZIP" to download the source code's zip.

-   - Extract the zip file
+   - Extract the zip file.

-   - Download Python 3.12 if you don't already have one
+   - Download Python 3.12 if you don't already have one.

-   - Run `pip install -r requirements.txt`
+   - Run `pip install -r requirements.txt`.

-   - Run `python main.py`
+   - Run `python main.py`.

-<h5>IMPORTANT MESSAGE</h5>
+<h5>IMPORTANT MESSAGES</h5>

 - You can download the source code, but you **shouldn't** edit it.